pmndrs/drei/README.md

 </SpotLight>
 ```

-An optinal `shader` prop lets you run a custom shader to modify/add effects to your shadow texture.
-The shader privides the following uniforms and varyings.
+An optional `shader` prop lets you run a custom shader to modify/add effects to your shadow texture.
+The shader provides the following uniforms and varyings.

 | Type                | Name         | Notes                                  |
 | ------------------- | ------------ | -------------------------------------- |